KainosSoftwareLtd/ViveControllerToolkit/README.md

 ## Grab Controller ##

 To be placed on both controllers in the SteamVR CameraRig.
-Requires SteamVRTrackedObject, a Collider may require a Rigidbody.
+Requires SteamVRTrackedObject, a Collider, may require a Rigidbody.

 ### Public Methods ###